PearInc/PearPlayer.js/README_EN.md

 Congratulations!
 NOW your player has P2P ability and no plug-ins!

 ### How to accelerate your videos?
 The video above has already been dispatched.
 So how to speed up other videos?
 Just add your video URL into [Pear Fog Content Delivery Operating System](https://oss.webrtc.win/).
 And then you can feel free to use Pear's massive fog nodes to accelerate your videos!
 Please click [here](https://manual.webrtc.win/oss/) for detailed guide.
-(Now only support `MP4` format.
-You need to add `Pear-Demo-` prefix in front of the video file name, such as `Pear-Demo-movie.mp4`)
+(Currently, newly-registered users can distribute three MP4/TS files, each under 100MB, free of charge.
+Prefix `Pear-Demo-` prefix needs to be added in front of the video file name, such as `Pear-Demo-movie.mp4`)

 ## Who's using PearPlayer today？